Our Complaints Policy

 Our complaints procedure

-If you have a complaint, please contact Paul Brandish, our Client Care Partner.
-They can be contacted at: Alexander House, 94 Talbot Road, Manchester M16 0SP, and they will pass your complaint to the appropriate supervisor of the department involved in your complaint.
+If you have a complaint, please contact the Risk & Assurance department.
+They can be contacted at: Alexander House, 94 Talbot Road, Manchester M16 0SP or by emailing: firstname.lastname@example.org.
+They will pass your complaint to the appropriate supervisor of the department involved in your complaint.